-Philip Aiken has over 40 years’ experience in industry and commerce having been, from 1997 to 2006, President of BHP Petroleum and then Group President Energy of BHP Billiton.
-Prior to that he held senior positions with BTR plc (1995 to 1997) and BOC Group (1970 to 1995).
+Phil has over 45 years of experience in industry and commerce having been, from 1997 to 2006, President of BHP Petroleum and then Group President Energy of BHP Billiton, and prior to that he held senior positions with BTR plc (1995 to 1997) and BOC Group (1970 to 1995).
 Other roles have included Non-Executive Director of National Grid plc, Chairman of Robert Walters plc, Senior Independent Director of Kazakymys plc, Senior Independent Director of Essar Energy plc, Senior Adviser for Macquarie Capital Europe, Chairman of the 2004 World Energy Congress and serving on the Boards of the Governor of Guangdong International Council, World Energy Council and Monash Mt Eliza Business School.

 Chief Executive Officer

 Craig joined AVEVA in February 2018 as Chief Executive Officer.
 Previously he was Chief Operating Officer at PTC Inc, where he had responsibility for engineering, marketing and sales.
 He also served as President of the Solutions Group.
 At PTC, he returned the digital engineering business to growth, revitalised the partner network, and successfully introduced a new generation of Industry 4.0 connected manufacturing applications.

 Prior to joining PTC, he was president of eBay's enterprise business and served more than 15 years in senior leadership positions at IBM.
 He holds a BSc. in Computer Science and Electronics from the University of London.